Verssae/NeuroJIT/README.md

 #### 2) Additional Experiments for the Validity

-1) The conclusion presented in Figure 5 on page 7 of the paper, which shows that commit understandability features provide exclusive information, holds true for all positives, not just true positives.
-You can confirm the results for all positives by executing the following commands with the `--no-only-tp` option:
+1) The result presented in Figure 5 on page 7 of the paper, which demonstrates that commit understandability features provide exclusive information, applies to all positives, not just true positives.
+You can verify the results for all positives by executing the following commands with the `--no-only-tp` option:

     ```Shell
     $ docker exec -it neurojit-ase python scripts/analysis.py table-set-relationships data/output/random_forest_cuf.json data/output/random_forest_baseline.json --fmt fancy_outline --no-only-tp